OpenThaiGPT/openthaigpt-pretraining/src/data/scripts/internet/README.md

 You can also process the internet data via running `main.py`

-Before running. please dvc pull `core.zip`.
+Before running. please dvc pull `core.zip` and extract it.
 It contains an n-gram language model weight and Decision Tree classifier.

 ### DVC Pull instruction